Chat Metadata Pass-Through

 Here is additional context metadata for this conversation:

-The mentor sees this context and responds accordingly β e.g., answering about Health insurance licensing in California rather than generic insurance topics.
+The agent sees this context and responds accordingly β e.g., answering with Enterprise-tier SSO setup steps for the Analytics product with EU data-residency considerations, rather than generic help.

 Sending Metadata